National Cake Decorating Day

 Delicious Facts About Cakes

 Want some delicious facts about cakes and cake decorating?
-Well, if you do, then we’ve found some nice bits of trivia that you’re sure to enjoy.
-So sit back, cut yourself a slice of cake and enjoy the following bits of cake and cake decorating trivia.
+If you do, we’ve found some nice bits of trivia that you’re sure to enjoy.
+Sit back, cut yourself a slice of cake, and enjoy the following bits of cake and cake-decorating trivia.

 Observing National Cake Decorating Day